CloudLabsAI-Azure/MLOpsTemplate/src/workshop/documents/part_4.md

 7. At this point you have made some changes to your code and have pushed the changes to your branch on the repository.
 In order for us to make these changes permanent and take them eventually to deployment and production, we need to place these changes in the "integration" branch.

     >**Action Items:**
-    >- Go to your browser and go to your repository.
+    >- Go the your browser and go to your repository.
     >- Click on the "pull requests" tab and Click on "New pull request".
-    >
     >- Set the `base` branch to `integration` and the `compare` branch to `yourname-dev`.
     >- IMPORTANT NOTE: Make sure the integration branch you choose as the base is pointing to your `forked` repository and NOT the Microsoft MLOpsTemplate repository.
     >- Click on "Create pull request".